justcoded/just-responsive-images/readme.txt

 To upgrade remove the old plugin folder.
 After than follow the installation steps 1-2.

 == Changelog ==
+= Version 1.2 - 12 July 2017 =
+	* New: True retina support
-= Version 1.1.4 - 4 May 2017 =
+	* Bug fix: responsive image with "img" tag does not work in different IE/Edge versions = Version 1.1.4 - 4 May 2017 =
 	* New: SVG images support (If user used SVG instead of usual image - it will be printed) = Version 1.1.3 - 25 April 2017 =